-- 9.2.1 The Trust, in consultation with Te Kotahitanga, will determine the level of funding available from the College Fund each year. - 9.2.2 In making this determination the Trust and Te Kotahitanga are first required to consider the funding requirements of the Scholarship Funds pursuant to Section 8 of the Act, which allows surplus income from the Scholarship Funds, after distributions, to be transferred to the College Fund. - 9.2.3 The requirements of Section 8 of the Act and the fact that the level of scholarship funding cannot be determined in advance, as well as the potential volatility of the Trust's investment returns, does make it difficult to determine the annual level of funding available for Section 3 Applicants.
-However, the Trust in consultation with Te Kotahitanga, will endeavour to provide this advice as early as is possible. - 9.2.4 Given the present level of distributions from the Trust, the funding available for Section 3 is unlikely to increase more than the rate of inflation in any given year.
+- 9.2.1 The Trust determines the level of funding available from the College Fund each year. - 9.2.2 In making this determination the Trust and Te Kotahitanga are first required to consider the funding requirements of the Scholarship Funds as Section 8 of the Act allows Trustees to transfer surplus income from the Scholarship Funds, after distributions, to the College Fund. - 9.2.3 The requirements of Section 8 of the Act and the fact that the level of scholarship funding cannot be determined in advance, as well as the potential volatility of the Trust's investment returns, does make it difficult to determine the annual level of funding available for Section 3 Applicants. - 9.2.4 However, the Trust in consultation with Te Kotahitanga, endeavours to provide this advice as early as is possible. - 9.2.5 Given the present level of distributions from the Trust, the funding available for Section 3 is unlikely to increase more than the rate of inflation in any given year.

 - 9.3.1 Applications for funding from the College Fund can be submitted via the online process available via the Trust's website (www.sjctb.co.nz).
-Applications need to be submitted by the 30th of September each year. - 9.3.2 As noted in paragraph 5 above both Te Kotahitanga and the Trust will review all applications submitted in respect to their specific areas of focus. - 9.3.3 As part of this review the Trust and Te Kotahitanga may seek feedback from the Ministry Bodies, General Synod Standing Committee or other parties relevant to the applications submitted.
+Applications need to be submitted by the 30th of September each year. - 9.3.2 As noted in paragraph 5 above both Te Kotahitanga and the Trust will review all applications submitted in respect to their specific areas of focus. - 9.3.3 As part of this review the Trust and Te Kotahitanga may submit queries to the Applicant and/or seek feedback from the Ministry Educators or other persons supporting an application within the Applicant's Diocese or Amorangi, Ministry Bodies, General Synod Standing Committee or other parties the Trust or Te Kotahitanga deem are relevant to the application submitted.
+All queries will be via email correspondence. - 9.3.4 To ensure that the scholarship review process is completed efficiently, so that all recipients may be advised of the outcome of their applications in good time, a deadline